JakubKub13/English_Auction/README.md

 3. EXPIRED (Before seller calls the end() function, Bids are unavailable)
 4. ENDED (Seller calls end() function (Will use chainlink automation in v2), The transfers of NFT to the highestBidder and chosen token amount as highestBid to the seller are settled)

-Bidder can bid again if his bid is not currently the highestBid by withdrawing the previous amount of tokens and bid with new amount.